vcerovski/binfix/README.md

 `:left-assoc` -- OP is left--associative (OPs are right-associative by default.)

+`:prefix` -- OP is prefix with RHS being its arguments.

 `:also-prefix` -- OP can be used as prefix OP when LHS is missing.

 `:also-unary` -- OP can be used as unary when LHS is missing.